-5.8 Electrical systems:
+5.8 Electrical systems :

 - 5.8.1 Ignition is only permitted by means of a single ignition coil and single spark plug per cylinder.
-The use of plasma, laser or other high frequency ignition techniques is forbidden. - 5.8.2 Only conventional spark plugs that function by high tension electrical discharge across an exposed gap are permitted. - Spark plugs are not subject to the materials restrictions described in Articles 5.13 and 5.14. - 5.8.3 Other than for the specific purpose of powering KERS components, the primary regulated voltage on the car must not exceed 17.0V DC.
+The use of plasma, laser or other high frequency ignition techniques is forbidden. - 5.8.2 Only conventional spark plugs that function by high tension electrical discharge across an exposed gap are permitted.

+Spark plugs are not subject to the materials restrictions described in Articles 5.13 and 5.14.

+5.8.3 The primary regulated voltage on the car must not exceed 17.0V DC.
 This voltage is defined as the stabilised output from the on-car charging system.

-With the exception of any KERS or capacitor circuitry or coils being used solely to provide ignition, any device with a current requirement greater than 50mA or a power requirement greater than 1W may only be supplied at or below the primary regulated voltage.
+With the exception of capacitor circuitry or coils being used solely to provide ignition, any device with a current requirement greater than 50mA or a power requirement greater than 1W may only be supplied at or below the primary regulated voltage.